ManojSidhanti/HelloWorld/README.md

 Run the container: docker run -p 8080:8080 localhost/helloworld

-Docker image creation and running container automation steps are configured in the jenkins server (which I can show during our next appointment).
+Docker image creation and running container automation steps are configured in the Jenkinsfile.